-Charter Communications said the feed for a CBS affiliate in Hartford, Conn., was restored Wednesday afternoon, hours after it blacked out the feed as a result of a contract dispute.
+Cablevision said it restored the feed for CBS affiliate WFSB-TV in Hartford, Conn., on Saturday, 16 days after it blacked out the feed for the station because of a dispute involving retransmission-consent fees.

 Cable investors who listened to Charter's conference call Tuesday afternoon might've been left with the false impression CEO Tom Rutledge walks on water, while the management team at Time Warner Cable has been asleep at the wheel for the last decade.

 In today's spotlight, FierceOnlineVideo Editor Josh Wein takes a look at the impact that the U.S. Supreme Court review of the petition broadcasters have filed against Aereo could have on the industry.

 On the eve of Charter's offer to acquire Time Warner Cable, top executives at technology vendors TiVo and ActiveVideo told FierceCable that a Charter-TWC marriage could drive growth for their companies as the major MSOs look to introduce new products, including cloud-based program guides capable of delivering Netflix content on TV.